NYPL/engineering-general/standards/alerting.md

 #### How to Set up a Metric

-1. Log in the [AWS service](https://aws.amazon.com/console/) with your credentials.
+1. Log in the [AWS Service](https://aws.amazon.com/console/) with your credentials.

 2. Go to `CloudWatch` by clicking `Services` dropdown menu from the top navigation and choose `CloudWatch`.

-3. Go to `Logs` from the left navigation and find the log you want to build the meric on from the log list.
+3. Go to `Logs` from the left navigation and find the log you want to build the meric on from the `Log Groups` list.

 4. Click the left circle of the log, and then go up to the top of the log list, click `Create Metric Filter`.